liskin/work.lisk.in/_posts/2020-11-20-even-faster-bash-startup.md

 #### history

-Some of those additional 26 ms are spent reading my huge (`HISTSIZE=50000`) `.bash_history` file.
+Some of those additional 26 ms are spent reading my huge (`HISTSIZE=​50000`) `.bash_​history` file.
 I will skip the details about how I investigated this, because I didn't: I stumbled upon this by chance while testing something else.

 We can see that using an empty history file brings us down to a little under 40 ms: